 How do you recognize text that doesn’t add to the piece, and what is your best piece of advice for revision in flash?

-April Bradley is a writer and lives with her family on the Connecticut shoreline near New Haven.
-Find her online at aprilbradley.net and on Twitter at @april_bradley.
+April Bradley is a writer and editor.
+Find her online at aprilbradley.com and on Twitter at @april_bradley.

 January 6, 2016 at 11:21 AM